Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Results

-After verifying that our forward model and Seidel fitting methods perform well, we next use them in an inverse problem to deblur images and quantify the performance.
-We compare our methods (Ring deconvolution and DeepRD) with traditional deconvolution and the baseline CARE-based U-Net.
+After verifying that our forward model and Seidel fitting methods perform well, we use them as part of an inverse problem to deblur images and quantify the performance.
+We compare our methods (Ring deconvolution and DeepRD) with standard deconvolution and the baseline CARE-based U-Net.
 The learning methods are trained with images from the CARE and Div2k datasets~\cite{weigert2018content, agustsson2017ntire}, after synthetically blurring them with space-varying PSFs rendered from a random set of Seidel coefficients.
 It was computationally infeasible to generate the training set using the true blur technique, so instead we used our ring convolution to generate the blurred images for training.
 This should not pose a major issue since ring convolution is theoretically equivalent to the true blur case.
 To remove any doubt, we construct the test set using the true blur.
 Each model is first pretrained on 80,500 data points from the Div2k dataset (800 base images blurred with 100 different Seidel coefficients) and then fine-tuned on a small 8400 data point subset of the CARE dataset (24 images, 350 different Seidel coefficients).
-After training, each method is tested on a test of 28 unseen images from the CARE dataset, which are blurred using the true blur method and noised with additive Gaussian noise.
+After training, each method is tested on a test set of 28 unseen images from the CARE dataset, which are blurred using the true blur method and noised with additive Gaussian noise.
 The results of each method on one representative test image are shown in Fig.~\ref{fig:2}g,h, with the PSNR (in dB) listed above.
 Both DeepRD and ring deconvolution deblur better near the edges and corners of the image, where the PSF most deviates from the center PSF.
 Despite using ring convolution for the training set and the true blur for the test set, neither of the networks (U-Net and DeepRD) show signs of model mismatch.